 Quick Answer

 A feng shui wardrobe should make the bedroom feel more settled, not more crowded.
-The best setup usually means quieter doors, edited contents, less overflow, and a bed that still feels like the room's main anchor.
+The best setup has quieter doors, edited contents, less overflow, and a bed that still feels like the room's main anchor.

 Wardrobes affect bedroom feng shui quickly because they are large, visually heavy, and easy to overstuff.
 When the storage wall gets louder than the bed, the whole room can start to feel more active than restful.

 A good wardrobe does not need to disappear.
 It just needs to support order without stealing the calm center of the room.
-That usually comes down to cleaner doors, better interior editing, and a wardrobe finish that sits back instead of shouting.
+Start with cleaner doors, better interior editing, and a wardrobe finish that sits back instead of shouting.

 What a Good Feng Shui Wardrobe Should Actually Do